Updated June 28, 2023

 Sublimation times will may depending on atmospheric conditions.
 Please refer to the product brochure for approximate sublimation times.

 This guide is divided into several sections:

 * If you have further questions after reading this guide, please feel free to send us a support ticket in our support center.

 For demonstration purposes, we’ll use AESUB Blue 3D scanning vanishing spray as an example.
-These instructions also apply to AESUB Orange and Green vanishing spray as well.
+These instructions also apply to AESUB Orange, Green, and Yellow vanishing spray as well.

 You will need a spray gun to apply the spray on large surfaces (ie. car, boat, etc.) and follow these general guidelines.